Sarkutz/dotfiles/README.rst

    * - ``brew``
      - Various BASH dotfiles.
      - `Homebrew website <https://brew.sh/>`__
+     - Follow instructions provided after the script completes to complete the installation.

-     - Occurances of "system package manager" in this repo refers to Homebrew on Mac.
+       Occurances of "system package manager" in this repo refers to Homebrew on Mac.

    * - Karabiner Elements